Nutrition Research > Gut Health

 - The metabolites of the gut microbiota (production of short chain fatty acids)

-By eating foods that are fermented, whole-grain, or high in dietary fibre, you can positively impact your gut microbiota.
+By eating foods that contain whole-grains and certain other foods high in dietary fibre, you can positively impact your gut microbiota.

-Prebiotic fibre is metabolised by gut bacteria in a process called fermentation, which produces short-chain fatty acids (SCFA), which can;
+Prebiotic fibre is metabolised by gut bacteria in a process called fermentation, producing short-chain fatty acids (SCFA), which can;

 - Reduce gut pH creating optimal conditions for the growth of good bacteria